-- Ahmanson Scholarship—Provides need-based support to students eligible for the Post-9/11 GI Bill®.
+Ahmanson Scholarship—Provides need-based support to students eligible for the Post-9/11 GI Bill®.

-- Campus Pastors—Offers pastoral care and opportunities for discipleship-focused relationships for undergraduate students to grow in spiritual maturity.
+- Campus Ministry—Offers pastoral care and opportunities for discipleship-focused relationships for undergraduate students to grow in spiritual maturity.

 - Veterans Club—Provides peer support for veterans and servicemembers transitioning into academic life.

 - Veterans Den—A meeting place for veterans and other military-connected students.

 - Student Health Center—Provides peer support for veterans and servicemembers transitioning into academic life.